One of the best tools that anyone can have is a budget.

 Not all of the items listed will apply to your situation – but make sure any expenses that do apply are recorded.

 Fixed Monthly Expenses – those ‘same amount’ expenses you see every month – record monthly due date and monthly payment amount for each expense:

 Rent / Mortgage – if you have a mortgage, record the total amount of the mortgage and the interest rate you are paying.

-Loan Payments – for each loan – write down a description of the loan (ie car), total amount of loan, interest rate being charged, and how long till the loan is paid off.
+Loan Payments – for each loan – write down a description of the loan (ie car), the total amount of the loan, the interest rate being charged, and how long till the loan is paid off.

 Other Fixed Monthly Expenses

 Variable Monthly Expenses – average monthly costs of those expenses that vary from month to month – include the monthly due date for each expense: